 I simply had to give it a go.

-Do Peeps work for s’mores?
+Are Peeps good for s’mores?

 If you’re anything like me, you saw the recipe videos for Peeps s’more and thought… no way.
 Really?
 I mean, cute idea and all, but that can’t actually work, right?

-In fact, I was so skeptical I clearly had to try making it myself, and you know what I discovered?
+In fact, I was so skeptical I (clearly) had to try making it myself, and you know what I discovered?

 It totally works.